Dimmer: Self-Adaptive Network-Wide Flooding with Reinforcement Learning

 \section{Conclusion}

-In low-power wireless networks, Synchronous transmissions (ST) protocols provide high reliability and energy-efficiency in the presence of little or no interference, while resilient ST protocols provide high reliability in harsher environments, through the use of custom rules, fixed configurations and higher retransmissions.
-Yet, dependable ST protocols trade energy-efficiency under good conditions to maintain communication under harsh disturbances.
-We argue for \textit{adaptive} ST protocols, able to detect and counteract both the effect of interference and the long-term dynamics of their deployment.

-We introduce Dimmer, a self-adaptive, all-to-all ST primitive.
-Through the use of deep reinforcement learning, from unlabeled traces, and in the absence of human supervision, Dimmer learns by itself how to detect interference and how to adapt its retransmission parameter to maintain communication.
+Synchronous Transmissions (ST) are a high-performance and energy-efficient communication paradigm in low-power wireless networks.
+Through the use of custom rules, hand-tailored parameters, and additional retransmissions, dependable ST are shown to provide high-performance in harsh and highly-interfered environments.
+Yet, tuning those dependable ST protocols is arduous, requiring expert knowledge, extensive testing, and is often achieved for a specific deployment and given scenario.
+We introduce Dimmer, a self-adaptive ST protocol.
+Through the use of deep reinforcement learning, from unlabeled traces, and in the absence of human supervision, Dimmer learns by itself how to detect interference and how to adapt its retransmission parameter to maintain communication in harsh and dynamic environments.
 Further, using multi-armed bandits, Dimmer deactivates superfluous transmitters at runtime, thus saving energy and adapting to the long-term dynamics of its deployment.
-We show that Dimmer saves energy in the absence of disturbances, improves reliability under jamming, and is able to support new deployments and unseen interference without retraining.
-In the future, we plan to extend Dimmer with dynamic channel exclusion under interference.
+We show that Dimmer achieves 95.8\% reliability against strong WiFi interference, thus approaching the performance of the state-of-the-art Crystal, in the absence of any human supervision.
+Further, Dimmer is able to support new deployments and unseen interference without retraining.